-Since June of 2019, thousands of people in Hong Kong had been arrested for participating in a pro-freedom movement against the encroaching tyranny of the Chinese Communist Party.
+Since June 2019, thousands of people in Hong Kong have been arrested for participating in a pro-freedom movement against the encroaching tyranny of the Chinese Communist Party.
 Hong Kong is at war, and the war is for democracy and freedom.

-It is therefore difficult for me, in good conscience, to continually purchase products that are made in China.
-For those who aren’t aware, since China is (presumably) a communist nation, everything is thus owned by the state.
-To put it simply, whenever you purchase Chinese goods, you are inadvertently putting money into the pocket of the Communist Party of China.
+It's therefore difficult for me, in good conscience, to continually purchase products that are made in China.
+For those who aren’t aware, since China is (presumably) a Communist nation, everything is thus owned by the state.
+To put it simply, whenever you purchase Chinese goods, you're inadvertently putting money into the pocket of the Communist Party of China.

-Whenever you purchase Chinese goods, you are inadvertently putting money into the pocket of the Communist Party of China.
+When you buy Chinese goods, you're inadvertently putting money into the pocket of the Communist Party of China.

-Fortunately, I had found plenty of high quality made in America products which are even better alternatives to China-made goods.
-Here are some of the Made in the USA products that you too can purchase if you’re looking for these options.
+Fortunately, I've found plenty of high quality, made-in-America products that are even better alternatives to China-made goods.
+Here are some of the made-in-the-USA products that you too can purchase if you’re looking for these options.

 These food storage containers are no different.
 Just like they claim, they're leak-proof, stain-proof, durable, and easy to use.
-These look beautiful with its clear plastic that shines like crystal but is also unbreakable (unlike glass).
+These look beautiful with their clear plastic that shines like crystal but is unbreakable (unlike glass).

 Best of all?
-It is incredibly affordable.
+They're incredibly affordable.
 I bought a set of these from Target for under $20.

 I recently purchased the All-Clad to replace my old non-stick skillet when I switched from an electric to an induction cooktop.
-Generally priced at around the $120 mark, it will seem a bit pricey to call it “affordable”.
-But considering how the cost of a few manicures will be about the same, paying slightly over a hundred dollars is an affordable investment because it is a “one and done” deal.
-Meaning, you’ll only need to purchase it this once and you’re set for a long time.
+Generally priced at around the $120 mark, it might seem a bit pricey to call it “affordable.”
+But considering how the cost of a few manicures will be about the same, paying slightly over $100 is an affordable investment because it's a “one and done” deal.
+Meaning, you’ll only need to purchase it once and you’re set for a long time.

-You’ll only need to purchase it this once and you’re set for a long time.
+You’ll only need to purchase it once and you’re set for a long time.

-Understandably, something over a hundred dollars is a lot to pay for a frying pan when you can easily purchase one for less than $20 at TJMaxx or Walmart.
+Understandably, something over $100 is a lot to pay for a frying pan when you can easily purchase one for less than $20 at TJMaxx or Walmart.
 The problem is, those dinky cookwares simply won’t hold up over time.
-In the long run, not only will you be spending more money in order to replace them, but you will are also be cooking with subpar tools every time you make a meal.
+In the long run, not only will you be spending more money in order to replace them, but you will also be cooking with subpar tools every time you make a meal.

-One way to purchase this for cheaper is to wait for one of those huge Macy’s “lowest price of the season” sales to make this purchase.
+One way to purchase this more cheaply is to wait for one of those huge Macy’s “lowest price of the season” sales to make this purchase.
 That was how I managed to buy mine for a cheaper price.
-Note, if you are getting married, this is a great product to add to your wedding registry.
+Note, if you're getting married, this is a great product to add to your wedding registry.

 One of my very first purchases when I first came to America was a Nordic Ware wok.
-That was over a decade ago, and I am still using that same wok today.
-Since then, I’ve bought a few more Nordic Ware items and had always been pleased with how they perform.
+That was over a decade ago, and I'm still using that same wok today.
+Since then, I’ve bought a few more Nordic Ware items and have always been pleased with how they perform.

 These are just four examples of products that are made in the USA, which I own and vouch for.
-There are a plethora of other great goods that are also American made.
-Consider also, products that are made in other countries like India or Mexico, though they might be pricier than things that are made in China.
+There are a plethora of other great goods that are American made.
+You can also consider products that are made in other countries like India or Mexico, though they might be pricier than things that are made in China.